CRAlpha/react-native-wkwebview/README.md

 #### Incomplete APIs for macOS

-Some iOS methods have not been fully implemented on macOS yet.
-This is because the macOS implementation of `WKWebView` has some differences, such as lacking a `scrollView`, using `AppKit` instead of `UIKit`, and lacking any equivalent to `UIAlertController`; and so I don't quite know what should be done in the macOS case.
-I therefore can't guarantee the success of the following methods:
+Some iOS methods have not been fully implemented for macOS yet.
+This is because the macOS implementation of `WKWebView` has some differences, such as lacking a `scrollView`, and using `AppKit` instead of `UIKit`; and so I (@shirakaba) don't quite know what should be done in the macOS case.
+I therefore can't guarantee the success of the following methods for macOS:

 - `setHideKeyboardAccessoryView`
 - `setContentInset`